yugabyte/tpcc/README.md

 ```

 ## Example
-The following commands initiate a tpcc database (--create=true --load=true) and a then run a workload (--execute=true) as described in config/workload_all.xml file.
+The following commands initialize a tpcc database (--create=true --load=true) and a then run a workload (--execute=true) as described in config/workload_all.xml file.
 The results (latency, throughput) are summarized and written to stdout:

 ```
 ./tpccbenchmark -c config/workload_all.xml --create=true